Discover Omnia

 Intranet semantic search showing AI-driven results for natural language queries across governed documents and web pages.

-Image 4: AI-powered semantic search results delivering governed answers from documents and pages using natural language input.
+Knowledge Management Intranet example: AI-powered semantic search results delivering governed answers from documents and pages using natural language input.

 Great intranet examples don’t just push news—they enable work.
 With the right approach to knowledge management, knowledge sharing, and knowledge services, your intranet becomes a critical driver of collaboration, innovation, and productivity.

 By investing in people directories, active communities, governed content, and intelligent search, you’ll create a knowledge solution that supports business goals—and gives your organization a competitive edge.
+When powered by a well-defined knowledge management strategy on the intranet, and supported by enterprise knowledge management tools, the result is a smarter, more connected workplace.

 Want to see how it works?